seek-oss/treat/README.md

 }
 ```

 For anything more advanced, you can provide a set of custom selectors.
-Within each selector, you must provide the ampersand character (`&`), which refers to the generated class name.
+Within each selector, you must target the ampersand character (`&`), which refers to the generated class name.

 ```js
 {